-The ARRAYFORMULA function spreads its output across multiple rows and columns.
-You can use this function to repeat non-array functions such as SUM, PRODUCT, or AVERAGE.
+The ARRAYFORMULA function is a powerful tool in Google Sheets that allows you to spread formula outputs across multiple rows and columns.
+It can extend non-array functions such as SUM, PRODUCT, or AVERAGE.

 As with other functions that generate arrays, such as FILTER and QUERY, the output needs space to expand below and right.
 Keep this in mind so you do not overwrite other data.